HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 ### Observation-Based Extraction

 Observations can be used to capture Question and Answer Sets from SDC.
 Each Observation should capture the Question ID from SDC in the code element, and the answer in the value element.
 There are several question types that are described below on best practices for capture.
-The following sections will describe how to generally map some common data elements from IHE SDC to FHIR Observations, then will describe special considerations for by specific data type.
+The following sections will describe how to generally map some common data elements from IHE SDC to FHIR Observations, then will describe special considerations for specific data types.

 Questions in IHE SDC are the element which are displayed to the user for them to fill in.
 There are a variety of question types including ListItems, Booleans, Strings, integers, decimals, etc. This page will detail how to map all of those question types to FHIR Observations.

 Since IHE SDC is XML only the different elements and attributes will be identified from that specification below.
 Elements will be identified as starting with a capital letter (e.g. `Question`), while attributes will begin with an @ (e.g. `@title`).
-Attributes belong to one or more elements, so if a specific attribute must be used it's parent element will be called out.
+Attributes belong to one or more elements, so if a specific attribute must be used its parent element will be called out.
 IHE SDC elements and attributes will be described in [XPath](https://www.w3.org/TR/1999/REC-xpath-19991116/), such as `Element/Element/@attribute`.
 W3C offers a [XPath Tutorial](https://www.w3schools.com/xml/xpath_intro.asp).
 FHIR elements will be described in the standard FHIR Notation of `ResourceName.dataElement`.
 For example, we map the IHE SDC attribute `Question/@instanceGUID` to `Observation.identifier`.

 The [IHE SDC/eCC on FHIR Observation](StructureDefinition-ihe-sdc-ecc-Observation.html) profile is designed to be used with all the following data types in the subsections below.

 #### Observation Identification

-The [IHE SDC/eCC on FHIR Observation](StructureDefinition-ihe-sdc-ecc-Observation.html) profile requires Observation.identifier to be used and supported.Observations should be identified using the IHE SDC `Question/@instanceGUID` to the `Observation.identifier`.
+The [IHE SDC/eCC on FHIR Observation](StructureDefinition-ihe-sdc-ecc-Observation.html) profile requires Observation.identifier to be used and supported.
+Observations should be identified using the IHE SDC `Question/@instanceGUID` to the `Observation.identifier`.
 The @instanceGUID will uniquely identify this Observation.
 Observations should refernece a patient, the practitioner, a date, and be attached to a DiagnosticReport to ensure provenance of the resource.

 Said DiagnosticReport should conform to the The [IHE SDC/eCC on FHIR DiagnosticReport](StructureDefinition-ihe-sdc-ecc-DiagnosticReport.html) profile.